 A sitemap is a file that contains a list of all the URLs that make up your site.
 When a crawler needs to jump through several different links to access a page, they may never find it.
 But when a search engine has a sitemap to work with, they can access all your pages from one convenient location.

-From the Magento admin dashboard, go to “Marketing” > “SEO & Search” > “Site Map,” and then click on “Add Sitemap” to create your sitemap file.
+From the Adobe Commerce admin dashboard, go to “Marketing” > “SEO & Search” > “Site Map,” and then click on “Add Sitemap” to create your sitemap file.
 After that, submit your sitemap to popular search engines such as Google and Bing.

 Now that your sitemap has been submitted, let’s return to the concept of keywords and relevance.